 Some clients choose to keep their cars completely original, however we can also incorporate modern technology to improve performance and reliability.

-The most important part of the restoration!
+The most important part of an Aston Martin restoration!
 After the chassis and body work is completed, we utilise our decades of experience to ensure the restored vehicle is put back together with exact precision.

 Even with enhancements such as modern sound and heat proofing, or stainless steel fixings, your Aston Martin will look and feel as good as it did on the day it was built, if not better.
 That is our promise!